Sandpiper by Elizabeth Bishop

 mixed with quartz grains, rose and amethyst.

 I really enjoy Sandpiper by Elizabeth Bishop.
-When I read it, I feel like I’m at the ocean.
-Although when I did read it for the first time, I was nude sunbathing on the side of a mountain in the South Mountain with the April sun settling warmly on me and my surroundings, a scratchy carpet of last year’s twigs and moldering leaves, the peeping little new ones (leaves) beginning to unfurl green out of the bark above and all around.
-A huge black snake recently awoken from its winter sleep stopped and stayed still for quite awhile before it was sure I wasn’t anything and it could go on its merry way.
-(I had to be about as still as the snake was.)
+I feel like I’m at the ocean.
+Although when I did read it for the first time, I was nude sunbathing in the South Mountain with the April sun settling warmly on me and my surroundings, a scratchy carpet of last year’s twigs and moldering leaves under me and the peeping little new ones (leaves) beginning to unfurl green out of the bark above and all around.
+A huge black snake recently awake from its winter sleep stopped and stayed still for quite a while before it went on its way.
 What a gift to see things where they live.
 Who doesn’t love the early spring?
-I also wrote the following sonnet as flies and ants and other bugs had their way with me.
+I wrote the following sonnet then as flies and ants and other bugs walked all over my body tickling me.

 119